 Coffee Springs is a tiny town located in the state of Alabama.
 With a population of 210 people and just one neighborhood, Coffee Springs is the 380th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Coffee Springs is generally considered to be a blue-collar town.
-44.55% of the Coffee Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Coffee Springs, you'll notice that it is more blue-collar than most other communities in America.
+44.55% of Coffee Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Coffee Springs is a town of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Coffee Springs who work in maintenance occupations (32.73%), sales jobs (5.45%), and business and financial occupations (3.64%).

 The overall crime rate in Coffee Springs is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.